These 9 tips will help you not only boost your body confidence, but build your confidence in general.

 See where I’m going with this?
 Too dramatic!
 Separate the 2 concepts so that you don’t go into a downward spiral of doom!

-So there you go, my top 9 tips for boosting your body confidence.
+So there you go, my top 9 tips to boost body confidence.
 Also remember that all of this is an ongoing process.
 Some days are easier than others, and a bad day doesn’t define your life.
 I hope that the next time you’re having a rough body-image day my tips for having body confidence will help you feel a little better.

 And always remember: you are wonderful and worthy and capable, no matter how you feel about your body on a given day.